 We have studied here mathematically and experimentally subgradient projections methods for the convex feasibility problem.
 The behavior of the fully simultaneous subgradient projections method in the inconsistent case is not known.
 Therefore, we studied and tested two options.
 One is the use of steering parameters instead of relaxation parameters and the other is a variable relaxation strategy which is self-adapting.
 Our small-scale and mid-scale experiments are not decisive in all aspects and call for further research.
 But one general feature of the algorithm with the self-adapting strategical relaxation is its stability (non-oscillatory) behavior and its relentless improvement of the iterations towards a solution in all cases.
+At this time we have not yet refined enough our experimental setup.
+For example, by the iteration index k on the horizontal axes of our plots we consider a whole sweep through all sets of the convex feasibility problem, regardless of the algorithm.
+This is a good first approximation by which to compare the different algorithms.
+More accurate comparisons should use actual run times.
+Also, several numerical questions still remain unanswered in this report.
+These include the effect of various values of the constant σ as well as algorithmic behavior for higher iteration indices.
+In light of the applications mentioned in Section 1, higher dimensional problems must be included.
+These and other computational questions are currently investigated.

 Acknowledgments.
+We gratefully acknowledge the constructive comments of two anonymous referees which helped us to improve an earlier version of this paper.
 This work was supported by grant No. 2003275 of the United States-Israel Binational Science Foundation (BSF), by a National Institutes of Health (NIH) grant No. HL70472, by The Technion - University of Haifa Joint Research Fund and by grant No. 522/04 of the Israel Science Foundation (ISF) at the Center for Computational Mathematics and Scientific Computation (CCMSC) in the University of Haifa.